Do Continuous Functions Contain Convergent Sequences

 A sequence that is either nonincreasing or nondecreasing is a monotonic sequence.

 There are two common methods to show that a sequence is monotonic.
-The first is to write a formula for the difference between a term and the prior term, and demonstrate that that difference is either never negative or never positive for all n.
-The second is to define a continuous function f of x with f of n = a sub n for all n, and showing that the derivative of that function is either never negative or never positive for all x greater than or equal to 1.
+The first is to write a formula for the difference between a term and the prior term, and demonstrate that that difference is either never negative or never positive for all The second is to define a continuous function with for all and showing that the derivative of that function is either never negative or never positive for all

 If a sequence is bounded, and is also monotonic, it must increase or decrease forever, but never escape its bounds, which implies that the sequence has a limit somewhere between the upper and lower bounds.